 By the 1990s, Italian grape varieties were common in King Valley, and a number of producers became known for their Italian-style winemaking.
 One of them was Otto Dal Zotto, who grew up in the Italian town of Valdobbiadene.
 Dal Zotto’s hometown is in the region that Prosecco was first created.
 In 1999, Dal Zotto and his family planted three rows of glera grapevines, which are the primary grape variety in Prosecco.
 In 2004, they released Australia’s first Prosecco-style wine and set the region on a path to recognition.

-Prosecco from Australia is, however, not quite real Prosecco.
-Prosecco, like Champagne, is a protected name.
-True Prosecco can only be made in nine Italian provinces: Belluno, Padua, Treviso, Venice, Vicenza, Gorizia, Pordenone, Trieste, and Udine.
-It’s made using the Charmat method of making sparkling wines through secondary fermentation in the tank.
-True Prosecco must also be made from at least 85 percent glera grapes, with the remaining percent allowed to be made up of chardonnay, pinot grigio, pinto nero, and five other Italian varieties.
+There’s a long-running dispute between Australia and Italy on which wines get to be called Prosecco.
+Prosecco, like Champagne, is a regionally protected name in the European Union, the United States, and other countries.
+The designation states Prosecco can be made in nine Italian provinces (Belluno, Padua, Treviso, Venice, Vicenza, Gorizia, Pordenone, Trieste, and Udine) in the Charmat method.
+It also must be made from at least 85 percent glera grapes, with the remaining percent allowed to be made up of chardonnay, pinot grigio, pinto nero, and five other Italian varieties.

 King Valley’s take on the flavors of the Prosecco region is not to be written off, however.
 Dal Zotta produced just 375 cases of Australian prosecco in 2004.
 Today, the brand makes more than 40,000 cases a year, and other wineries in the region also prominently feature the style — hence the moniker Prosecco Road.
 The houses now engage in what Ross Brown, of Brown Brothers winery, calls “co-opetition”: competing yet cooperating to give people a reason to come and enjoy wines on the Prosecco Road food and wine trail.